CONCUSSION is subtype of the traumatic brain injury induced by either high-velocity acceleration of the head or direct impact to the skull.

-Research has found that quick on field screens for example orientation questions (name, place and time) are not reliable measures of cognitive function.
-Therefore a thorough assessment of this system using a standardized assessment tool is necessary.
+Research has found that quick on-field screens for example orientation questions (name, place and time) are not reliable measures of cognitive function.
+Therefore, a thorough assessment of this system using a standardized assessment tool is necessary.

 The SCAT5 (for ages 13-17 and over) and the ChildSCAT3 are such tools that offer a reliable measure of the severity of a concussion.

-A comprehensive history maybe required from eyewitnesses that were present when the injury occurred or from relatives or coaches that may have noticed behavioural changes.
+A comprehensive history may be required from eyewitnesses that were present when the injury occurred or from relatives or coaches that may have noticed behavioural changes.
 In addition to this, neuroimaging may be necessary to eliminate the possibility of structural damage to the brain.

-Management of a Concussion
+Management of a concussion

 No player should return to play on the day of the injury.